reg710/Notes-Rails/README.md

 - [ ] Add ability to select color for new notes
 - [ ] Change existing note colors
 - [ ] Make them drag/droppable

 Can this be deployed to be shared?
 What would that require?
-What kind of testing can you create/run for this type of program
+What kind of testing can I create/run for this type of program?

 Things to look up and confirm: